Creating a dump

 The above code triggers a dump creation process.

-At any given moment, you can check the status of a particular dump creation process using the previously received dump uid, like so:
+You can check the status of a particular dump creation process using the previously received

 GET /dumps/:dump_uid/status.
-Using this route, you can know whether your dump is still processing, has already been created, or has encountered a problem.
+Using this route, you can check whether your dump is still processing, has already been created, or has encountered a problem.

 After your dump creation process is done, the dump file is created and added to the dump folder.
 By default, this folder is